Lock Dimensions (maximum vessel size)

 YOUR CRAFT’S LOW VOLTAGE ELECTRICAL SYSTEM MUST COMPLY WITH AS/NZS 3004

-- The electrical supply at this marina is 240 Volts, 50 Hz supplied by socket-outlets which will accommodate a Standard plug.
+- The electrical supply at this marina is 240 Volts, 50 Hz supplied by socket-outlets which will accommodate a weatherproof fitting.
 The maximum available current is 15 Amps.

 - Precautions should be taken to prevent the supply lead from sagging or falling into the water and, particularly, to prevent either end of the supply lead falling into the water if it should become disengaged.

 - Vessels wishing to enter the Bayview Marina arriving from Overseas, Cairns, Torres Straight Islands need to obtain approval before they will be allowed to enter the marina.
-You will need to check with the Australian Quarantine and Inspection Services (AQIS) for clearance before you may enter the marina.
+You will need to check with the NT Fisheries.

 Map Of Berth Layouts